xrdt/xrdt.github.io/_posts/2020-01-02-conspiracy.md

 * [Danger of nuclear technologies](https://threadreaderapp.com/thread/1105105488197357569.html)
 * The entire underworld and black market: drugs, prostitutes, sex slaves, child soldiers, illegal arms, organ harvesting, just about everything you know is being traded but don't want to think about.
+* This is a really good one: [preference falsification](http://rationallyspeakingpodcast.org/show/rs-198-timur-kuran-on-private-truths-and-public-lies.html), or actions don't reveal preferences.
+  * One simple, fairly innocuous example: you agree to watch a movie with your friend group that you don't actually like to avoid social conflict.
+  * Another simple, not so innocuous example: you pretend to like the oppressive dictatorship genocide other human rights violations committing regime that you live under so you don't die.
+  * Related to ^^; not so innocuous example: you were high up in the oppressive regime but now it's been overthrown so you pretend you were always against that regime so you don't die.
+  * Have you had enough?
+What about all the dick suckers and ass kissers that are high up in corporate disasters like Enron or WeWork?
+Surely they don't want to lose their
+    $1 mil / year salaries and beautiful Manhattan penthouse or Texan mansion and their private jets by speaking out against their oh so benevolent employers.
+  * And this oh so beautiful [pyramid](https://twitter.com/harmonylion1/status/1215674705417424898) explains so much.
 * [Madoff](https://vi.wikipedia.org/wiki/Bernard_Madoff) and other Ponzi schemes
 * [Wikipedia list of proven conspiracies](http://web.archive.org/web/20190422213709/https://en.wikipedia.org/wiki/List_of_proven_conspiracies)